25 September, 2018

 Not really.
 A/B tests existed long before the age of the internet.
 For example, have you ever come to your favourite supermarket only to discover that everything changed?
 Healthy food is now closer to the entrance, carbonated drinks are at the back etc. Every product was removed from its shelf and placed somewhere else, based on some unknown formula.
 At first glance, it’s total chaos.
 You have to find your way to each product all over again.

 A couple of weeks later, things may get back to normal, sometimes with slight changes.
 And, if you think about it, you may realize you’ve just been a part of a testing process.
 During those weeks, the shop monitored the sales, prepared profit and loss reports, and compiled sales statistics.
-At the end, they determined if the new product arrangement resulted in better sales or more satisfied clients, or served another purpose that was being tested.
+In the end, they determined if the new product arrangement resulted in better sales or more satisfied clients, or served another purpose that was being tested.
 If the test results were positive, the arrangement stayed the same until next time.
 If they were negative, everything went back to how it was at the beginning.

 Sounds simple, right?
 You define a goal (e.g. financial profit, more clients, higher customer satisfaction) and conduct the appropriate A/B tests.